amir-qayyum-khan/django_po_translator/README.md

 and folder or **.PO** file absolute location in the input and tool will provide you translated file(s) in **dest** folder.

+I used this tool to translate [edX](https://github.com/edx/edx-platform/) strings in urdu language.

 #### Setup
 - For osx or linux only.
 - Install requirements by running command on console.